iobook/ultralight/demo/demo-read-me.md

 7. Type return to run the file

-8. You will be prompted to enter your Application ID and User API Key.
+8. You will be prompted to enter your *Application ID* and *User API Key*.

-9. The Application ID is available in the list of your Applications in the Dashboard.
+9. The *Application ID* is available in the list of your Applications in the Dashboard.

-10. The User API Key is displayed at the top of the Dashboard.
+10. The *User API Key* is displayed at the top of the Dashboard.
+11. The terminal will display test results.
 11. Once tests are complete, refresh your Browser and confirm that the Classes count and Objects counts have changed in the Dashboard.